 - Do not use an ATM in isolated, unlit areas or when there are people loitering in the vicinity.
 Avoid using the ATMS in train stations, especially at night.
 Beware of people standing close enough to the ATM to read your personal identification number (PIN) as you enter it into the machine.
 Thieves often conduct successful scams by simply observing the PIN as it is entered.
 If your card gets stuck in the ATM, be wary of people who offer to help, even those who seem to be helpful and ask for your PIN so they can “fix” the machine.
 Legitimate bank employees never have a reason to ask for the PIN.

 - Remain aware if using your laptop or smart phone in a public space.
-Many laptops, cell phones, and Smartphones, are stolen by agile thieves watching you and waiting for you to turn away for a moment.
+Many laptops, cell phones, smart phones, and Blackberries are stolen by agile thieves waiting for you to turn away for a moment.
 If using a laptop in a restaurant or café, do not sit near the doors where a thief could run in, grab the computer, and run out easily.
 Sit in a back area and remain aware of the people around you.
-Do not place your cell phone or Smartphone on the café table; always keep it in your purse or pocket.
+Do not place your cell phone or Blackberry on the café table; always keep it in your purse or pocket.
 Do not text or phone while walking down the street or waiting for the metro; do so in a discreet place where no one can see the phone you are using.

 - Lock your door and secure your bike to prevent theft.

 - Secure your wallet and purse on buses and in crowds.
 Carry your wallet in a front or breast pocket, never in your back pocket.